 Although arm lift scars are less significant with the short scar approach, this procedure often does not provide enough correction to reach most patients’ cosmetic goals, so it is only occasionally recommended.

-After Arm Lift Surgery in Maryland
+After Arm Lift Surgery

 The initial arm lift recovery period lasts about two weeks, although patients may need to wear a compression garment for longer to minimize swelling.
 After about 6-8 weeks, final arm lift results take shape, and arm lift scars gradually flatten and fade over the next several months.
 Ultimately, you will end up with slimmer, more defined upper arms and a new-found confidence to show them off.